-Revenues earned by Avid during the three months ended July 31, 2007 and 2006 amounted to \$1,621,000 and \$398,000, respectively.
+Revenues earned by Avid during the six months ended October 31, 2007 and 2006 amounted to \$3,484,000 and \$1,034,000, respectively.
 We expect that Avid will continue to generate revenues which should partially offset our consolidated cash flows used in operations, although we expect those near-term revenues will be insufficient to cover total anticipated cash flows used in operations.
-In addition, revenues from the sale and/or licensing of our products under development are always uncertain.
-Therefore, our ability to continue our clinical trials and development efforts is highly dependent on the amount of cash and cash equivalents on hand combined with our ability to raise additional capital to support our future operations beyond fiscal year 2008.
+Therefore, our ability to continue our clinical trials and development efforts is highly dependent on the amount of cash and cash equivalents on hand combined with our ability to raise additional capital to support our future operations.

-We may raise additional capital through the sale of shares of our common stock, and as of July 31, 2007, we had approximately 5,031,000 shares available for possible future registered transactions under two separate registration statements.
-In addition, during January 2007, we filed a separate registration statement on Form S-3, File Number 333-139975, which allows us to issue, from time to time, in one or more offerings, shares of our common stock for remaining proceeds of up to \$7,500,000.
+We may raise additional capital through the sale of shares of our common stock to fund our research, development, and clinical testing of our product candidates.
+We have approximately 5,031,000 shares available for possible future registered transactions under two separate registration statements.
+In addition, during January 2007, we filed a separate registration statement on Form S-3, File Number 333-139975, under which we may issue, from time to time, in one or more offerings, shares of our common stock for remaining gross proceeds of up to \$7,500,000.
 However, given uncertain market conditions and the volatility of our stock price and trading volume, we may not be able to sell our securities at prices or on terms that are favorable to us, if at all.

-In addition to equity financing, we actively explore various other sources of funding, including possible debt financing and leveraging our many assets, including our intellectual property portfolio.
+In addition to financing our operations through the sale of shares of common stock, we are actively exploring various other sources of capital by leveraging our many assets, including our intellectual property portfolio.
 Our broad intellectual property portfolio allows us to develop products internally while at the same time we are able to out-license certain areas of the technology which would not interfere with our internal product development efforts.
+We will continue to explore ways to leverage our broad intellectual property portfolio in addition to pursuing potential licensing and partnering collaborations for our products in clinical and pre-clinical development.
+In addition, we have recently been approached by outside companies interested in a possible transaction related to our wholly owned subsidiary, Avid Bioservices, Inc. In this regard, we have only initially begun to explore strategic alternatives for Avid as a means of raising additional capital.

-There can be no assurances that we will be successful in raising sufficient capital on terms acceptable to us, or at all, or that sufficient additional revenues will be generated from Avid or under potential licensing agreements to complete the research, development, and clinical testing of our product candidates.
+Although we will continue to explore these potential opportunities, there can be no assurances that we will be successful in raising sufficient capital on terms acceptable to us, or at all, or that sufficient additional revenues will be generated from Avid or under potential licensing or partnering agreements or from a potential strategic transaction related to our subsidiary, Avid Bioservices, Inc. to complete the research, development, and clinical testing of our product candidates.

-Significant components of the changes in cash flows from operating, investing, and financing activities for the three months ended July 31, 2007 compared to the same prior year period are as follows:
+Significant components of the changes in cash flows from operating, investing, and financing activities for the six months ended October 31, 2007 compared to the same prior year period are as follows: